 This salad comes together in no time flat.
 The contrast between the various components is what takes this salad to the next level.
-This paleo broccoli salad gets its major crunch from the crisp, fresh broccoli (of course).
-And walnuts amp up the crunch-factor and add a nutty flavor that pairs so well with the vibrant “green” flavor of the broccoli.
+This salad gets its major crunch from the crisp, fresh broccoli florets (of course).
+And walnuts amp up the crunch-factor and add a nutty flavor that pairs so well with the vibrant “green” flavor of the raw broccoli.

 The red onion adds a little bite to the salad.
 If you prefer your salad with a milder onion flavor, try soaking the onions in ice water for ten minutes.
 The “bite” comes from the sulfuric compounds in the onion (which also causes your eyes to tear up when cutting); giving them a quick cold bath removes the harshness.
 This technique works well for any type of onion.

 It's all about the bacon

 Of course, let’s be honest, the bacon in this salad is really what keeps people coming back for more.
 After all, can you ever go wrong with bacon?
 And this broccoli bacon salad has lots of smoky goodness!
 Just be sure to choose a bacon with no sugar or additives so it's Whole30 approved.

 I like to cook the bacon crisp and then crumble it into the salad.
 My favorite bacon-cooking method is in the oven and I typically cook extra strips to use in dishes needing a little flavor punch (store them in the fridge until you need them).
 The smoky, savory, salty flavor of bacon elevates every vegetable from side dish status to something truly special.

 I updated this bacon broccoli salad recipe from the old buffet staple, by using homemade avocado oil mayo (to make it even easier you can get it pre-made) and skipped the sugar that's usually added to the tangy dressing.
 I also reduced the amount of dressing to let the flavors of the salad shine through.
 And of course, I had to add a little extra bacon.